cocoshka/cookly/README.md

 That's it!
 Once the server is running, open your web browser and go to [http://localhost:8080](http://localhost:8080) to view the application.

+## Design

+User interface was created in [Figma](https://www.figma.com/file/dpuBvr6W8zcT3sBPnvVKJA/Cookly?node-id=0%3A1&t=98dWTh7cWImyyBs2-1) and then implemented in HTML, CSS and JavaScript (without any frameworks and preprocessors).
+Final results can differ a bit.

 ## Authors